-Before the upgrading of the new defence in Weston-super-Mare, with a steady increase in ECWL (Figure 16), AfP also increases steadily by $3yr^{-1}$ (Figure 16), while the FA remained stable (Figure 17).
-The upgrading of the SCFP in Weston-super-Mare led to a decrease in AfP by 78 people, FA by 0.8% (Figure 17), and the derivative of AfP (Figure 18).
-The decrease in AfP per year is too few to be apparent in the graphs due to the large AfP increase when the ECWL becoming higher than the crest height of the SCFP and a flood occurs.
-This is due to the fact that Weston-super-Mare already had a mostly effective SCFP, protecting not only itself but also the North Somerset Levels behind with an upgrade to a 1-in-200-year SoP from a 1-in-50.
+Before the upgrading of the new defence in WSM, with a steady increase in ECWL (figure 16), AfP also increases steadily by 3 yr-1 (figure 16), while the FA remained stable (figure 17).
+The upgrading of the SCFP in WSM led to a decrease in AfP by 78 people, FA by 0.8% (figure 17), and the derivative of AfP (figure 18).
+The decrease in AfP per year is too few to be apparent in the graphs due to the large AfP increase when the

+ECWL becoming higher than the crest height of the SCFP and a flood occurs.
+This is due to the fact that WSM already had a mostly effective SCFP, protecting not only itself but also the North Somerset Levels behind with an upgrade to a 1-in-200 yr SoP from a 1-in-50.
 If there was no other SCFP present, then the decrease in AfP would likely be much greater.

-Following the upgrading of the SCFP in Weston-super-Mare, the AfP derivative quickly returns to around $2yr^{-1}$ steadily increasing to $6yr^{-1}$ before the defence is exceeded in 2054 (Figure 18); although, there are several smaller peaks in the run up to it being exceeded: a temporary increase to yr-1 in 2026, 12yr-1 in 2046, and 25yr-1 in 2048.
-These slight increases in the AfP derivative are most likely driven by the interaction between the ECWL and the underlying DTM raster data, which has several smaller frequency peaks between 0m and 5m (Figure 15), these interactions also translate to the slight increases in FA across this period (Figure 17).
+Following the upgrading of the SCFP in WSM, the AfP derivative quickly returns to around 2 yr-1 steadily increasing to 6 yr-1 before the defence is exceeded in 2054 (figure 18); although, there are several smaller peaks in the run up to it being exceeded: a temporary increase to 18 yr-1 in 2026, 12 yr-1 in 2046, and 25 yr-1 in 2048.
+These slight increases in the AfP derivative are most likely driven by the interaction between the ECWL and the underlying DTM raster data, which has several smaller frequency peaks between 0 m and 5 m (figure 15), these interactions also translate to the slight increases in FA across this period (figure 17).
 Moreover, changes in population distribution attributed to the SCFP upgrades may have led to increases, and decreases, in both, AfP and its derivative.